Bible Verses About Not Letting the Devil Steal Your Joy

 What Does the Bible Say About Protecting Your Joy?

-1 Peter 5:8 – Be vigilant, resist the devil
+1 Peter 5:8 – Be alert, resist the devil

 Bible Verses About Not Letting the Devil Steal Your Joy (1 Peter 5:8)